What is TNR? Understanding Trap-Neuter-Return for Cats

 United States

-In the United States, TNR policies and laws vary by state and municipality, with some areas embracing TNR and good conscience advocate trapping as a humane alternative to euthanasia.
+In the United States, TNR policies and laws vary by state and municipality, with some areas embracing TNR and good conscience advocating trapping as a humane alternative to euthanasia.
 This diversity of approaches reflects the unique challenges faced by each community and provides valuable insights into the potential benefits and limitations of TNR in different contexts.

 Europe